The stats database

 stats_mysql_global

 One of the most important tables in the stats schema is stats_mysql_global, which exports counters related to various ProxySQL internals.
+Here is the statement used to create the stats_mysql_global table:

 CREATE TABLE stats_mysql_global (